DegateCommunity/Degate/doc/README.md

 > cmake --build . --target Documentation
 ```

 The documentation will be generated in the "/doc/build" folder.
+You can open the "Documentation.html" file for quick access.